 We’ve designed this calculator to give you an idea of how much lenders are likely to let you borrow.
-The calculator aims to simplify the banks’ notoriously complex serviceability criteria to help you work out what ballpark you should be aiming for when thinking about a home loan.
+The calculator aims to simplify the banks’ notoriously complex serviceability criteria to help you work out what you should be aiming for when thinking about a home loan.

-The industry standard is to have a minimum monthly expenses based on whether you’re a single borrower, or a couple, and the number of dependents.
-This is inline with the Melbourne Institute’s quarterly report.
+The industry standard is to base minimum monthly expenses on whether you’re a single borrower, or a couple, and the number of dependents.
+This is in line with the Melbourne Institute’s quarterly report.